-- 3.4.32 AVL includes many historic areas, buildings and structures, including former wharf buildings, mills and factories, docks, churches and other religious buildings, which are important in defining local character and identity and bringing people to visit the area.
-This includes part of two conservation areas in the South Bank and East Bank, Grade I, II and II listed building and two registered parks and gardens which adjoin the plan area; Temple Newsam estate and Hunslet Cemetery. - 3.4.33 An urban design assessment of the area has also identified other buildings of local importance which are not formally designated as heritage assets.
+- 3.4.33 AVL includes many historic areas, buildings and structures, including former wharf buildings, mills and factories, docks, churches and other religious buildings, which are important in defining local character and identity and bringing people to visit the area.
+This includes part of two conservation areas in the South Bank and East Bank, Grade I, II\ and II listed building and two registered parks and gardens which adjoin the plan area; Temple Newsam estate and Hunslet Cemetery. - 3.4.34 An urban design assessment of the area has also identified other buildings of local importance which are not formally designated as heritage assets.
 Core Strategy Policy P11 sets out an approach to allow such assets to be conserved where they are considered to be locally significant.
 Policy AVL11 below identifies locally significant heritage assets in AVL.
-The location of the assets is shown on area maps. - 3.4.34 Where appropriate, site requirements relating to heritage assets are set out in area plans.
+A schedule of the assets is set out in Appendix 2 and the location shown on area maps. - 3.4.35 Where appropriate, site requirements relating to heritage assets are set out in area plans.